/ seo-glossary / What Is Map Pack? SEO Glossary

 Why It Matters

 The Map Pack occupies the most valuable screen real estate in local search.
-Studies consistently show that the Map Pack receives roughly 44% of clicks on local search results pages.
+Third-party click studies (BrightLocal's Local Services Ads click study among them) consistently find that the local pack is one of the most clicked elements on a local results page, with the three pack capturing a large share of local-intent clicks.
 For businesses that depend on local customers, appearing in those three slots can be the difference between a thriving operation and an invisible one.

 Consider these factors: